French Bulldog health screening

 Grade 3 Double wedged (butterfly) vertebra : score 3

-The advice at this stage is to breed with care any dog with a score of more than 10; however this result should be looked at in regard to the hip result.
+The advice at this stage is to breed with care any dog with a score of more than 15; however this result should be looked at in regard to the hip result.
+When breeding ideally at least one parent should score well under 15.

 I would suggest for the present that we only record and note where the hemivertebrae occur and score the animals and record the figures.
 It is not suggested that we remove these animals from the breeding pool at this stage.
 However if a dog records high results in both hip and back, it is not recommended to breed with the animal.